rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 \end{array}
 $$

-The resolved value is independent of wire values or thunks, it is simply a constant.

-\motivdef it allows us to have a concise notation for a cell that resolves to a constant value.
+\motivdef it allows us to have a concise notation for a cell that resolves to a constant value, independent of wire values or thunks.

 \begin{definition}[Wire Cell]
 A wire cell that resolves to the value of a wire.